 For questions on the health insurance requirements and online waiver, please feel free to send us an email.

 Airport pick-up is not provided by USD.
-We recommend students take a taxi to campus or wherever they have arranged to live when they first arrive.
-A taxi ride from the airport to the USD campus should cost approximately $20.
+We recommend students take a taxi to campus or their off-campus residence when they first arrive.
+A taxi ride from the San Diego International Airport to the USD campus should cost approximately $20.

 San Diego Metropolitan Transit System: http://www.sdcommute.com/